kubewarden/community/security-self-assesment.md

     - Kubewarden Controller generates and manages TLS certificates.
     - Components use these certificates for encrypted communication.
-    - If desired, one can enable mutual TLS or use NetworkPolicies and a CNI to ensure authentication and encrypted communication.
+    - If needed, one can enable mutual TLS or use NetworkPolicies and a CNI to ensure authentication and encrypted communication.

 11. Monitoring and Reporting: